Can I Be Sued for Old Debt in California?

 Table of Contents

-But, determining whether or not debt is time-barred and what options may still be available to debt collectors is a bit more complicated, and will often hinge on state law.
+But, determining whether or not debt is time-barred and what options may still be available to debt collectors is a bit more complicated.

 When Does the 4 Year Statute of Limitations Begin to Run?

-So, when does the clock start ticking on a debt to trigger the 4 year window lenders have to sue?
-The answer varies depending on the circumstances, but is typically the date of the first missed payment.
+So, when does the clock start ticking on the 4 year window lenders have to file a debt collection lawsuit in California?
+The statute of limitations typically runs from the date of the last payment, but there are exceptions.

 Certain actions can re-start the statute of limitations, either during the four-year period or after it has expired.

-For example, if a Los Angeles resident took out a two-year loan from a local finance company, made timely payments for six months, and then stopped making payments, the four-year statute of limitations would begin to run.
-But, if the borrower had just hit a rough patch–perhaps been temporarily unemployed–and he started making payments again three months later, the four year clock would start over again.
+If a Los Angeles resident took out a two-year loan from a local finance company, made timely payments for six months, and then stopped making payments, the four-year statute of limitations would begin to run when payments stopped.
+But, if the borrower had just hit a rough patch–perhaps been temporarily unemployed–and he started making payments again three months later, the clock would reset to zero and stop running.
 If the borrower made payments for another year and then stopped permanently, a fresh four-year limitations period would start to run on the date the account went delinquent again.

 Credit Reporting in California on Old Debts